Katie Maloney Husband: How The ‘Pump Rules’ Stars Are Doing After Getting Married

 Katie Maloney had a busy summer, as she was planning her wedding to Tom Schwartz.
-Katie knew what she wanted for her wedding and she pulled some strings to get everything she wanted, even though it was way over Tom’s budget.
+Katie knew what she wanted for her wedding, and she pulled some strings to get everything she wanted, even though it was way over Tom’s budget.
 He had hoped to spend around $15,000 on the wedding, but Maloney’s budget was closer to $50,000.
 Schwartz was shocked and was worried about them starting their marriage in debt, but Katie didn’t seem to care.
 And these days, it sounds like some people are accusing Katie of being jealous of what Lala Kent has, as she seems to be getting expensive gifts from her partners.

 According to a new tweet, Katie Maloney is now revealing that she’s happy that she’s making her own money from Vanderpump Rules and from SUR and she isn’t jealous of Lala Kent, who is making some extra money on the side.
 Kent has been working on some films and has received some larger paychecks, but Katie doesn’t want to be associated with getting money from guys she’s dating.